fledge-iot/fledge/docs/monitoring/configuration.rst

 Audit Log Data
 --------------

-Other changes, such as running a service, shutting down a service, executing a purge operation, etc. The complete list of audit log codes are;
+Other changes, such as running a service, shutting down a service, executing a purge operation, etc. also cause audit log entries to be made.
+The complete list of audit log codes are;

 +------+------------------------------+
 | Code | Meaning                      |